-2.4 Modeling Examples
+3.4 Modeling Examples

 In this section we introduce additional examples that illustrate some of the different types of systems for which one can develop differential equation and difference equation models.
 These examples are specifically chosen from a range of different fields to highlight the broad variety of systems to which feedback and control concepts can be applied.
-A more detailed set of applications that serve as running examples throughout the text are given in the next chapter.
+A more detailed set of applications that serve as running examples throughout the text are given in Chapter 4.